Courses in M.S.Ed. in Early Childhood

 This course is an examination of the historical, philosophical, and theoretical basis of inclusive early childhood education today.
 The class traces the history and philosophy of education in early childhood and how they impact education practice.
 Social, economic and political forces will be analyzed within the context of shaping early childhood education.
 The course examines children’s behavior and learning within education contexts, with particular emphasis on inclusive environments.
 This course will fulfill a course towards attainment of the Maine state Birth-5 081 teaching certificate.
 Varies.

 Participants in this course will investigate the current field of early childhood care and education from the perspectives of leadership, advocacy, policy, and research within inclusive settings.
+Students will compare and contrast leadership models and styles, while delineating the differing roles and ethical responsibilities of leaders and managers.
 Building on their professional experiences in the field and previous coursework in program administration, this course will help students examine major components of administration including supervision and professional development of staff, relationships with families and the community, advocacy for the program and the field, professional accreditation, and applying research findings in the field.
 Varies.

 ECH 535 Play and the Social World of the Child